liip/RMT/README.md

 ### Branch specific config

-Sometimes you want to use a different release strategy according to the VCS branch, e.g. you want to add CHANGELOG entries only in the `master` branch.
+Sometimes you want to use a different release strategy according to the VCS branch, e.g. you want to add CHANGELOG entries only in the `main` branch.
 To do so, you have to place your default config into a root element named `_default`, then you can override parts of this default config for the branch `main`.
 Example:

     _default: